Jarrett-Bl/PGNNBio/README.md

 # Bioinformatics state-of-the-art Evaluation

-This repository aims to evaluate the efficacy of various neural network architectures, including Knowledge-Primed Neural Network (KPNN), Pathway-Guided Neural Network (PGNN), Graph Neural Network (GNN), and Artificial Neural Network (ANN), in predicting T-cell receptor (TCR) stimulation.
+This repository aims to evaluate the efficacy of various sota neural network architectures in the field of bioinformatics, including Knowledge-Primed Neural Network (KPNN), Pathway-Guided Neural Network (PGNN), Graph Neural Network (GNN), and Artificial Neural Network (ANN), in predicting T-cell receptor (TCR) stimulation.

 ## Overview

 The project focuses on analyzing gene expression data and leveraging prior biological knowledge to enhance the predictive power of neural networks.
 By incorporating gene hierarchies, pathway information, and graph structures, we aim to improve the performance of models in identifying TCR stimulation patterns.
+Additionally, we aim to understand the strengths and weaknesses of each individual model (Knowledge-Primed Neural Network, Pathway-Guided Neural Network, Graph Neural Network, and Artificial Neural Network) to determine how to best combine them into an effective composite model that leverages the advantages of each approach.

 ## Dataset